Jon Kent (DC Comics): Super Sons

 Jon and Damian Wayne, the son of Batman, are a dynamic duo in the "Super Sons" comic book series: Super Sons, the 12-issue miniseries Adventures of the Super Sons, and the digital-first series Challenge of the Super Sons.
 The duo first met in the Superman two-part story "In the Name of the Father" and was described as a prologue to the Super Sons series.

 "In the Name of the Father", when Christmas break starts, Jon explores the Dead Man's Swamp.
 He encounters Maya Ducard and Goliath (sent by Damian to spy on Superboy) and is taken to Gotham City sedated and restricted by Damian, who distrusts him.
 Batman finds them and orders Damian to release Superboy before an enraged Superman arrives.
 After a brief confrontation, Batman takes them to the Batcave and runs a diagnosis on Jon's DNA for further analysis.
-Jon tries to befriend Damian but Damian taunts him for incinerating the family cat, instigating a fight between them that destroys the genetics lab.
+Jon tries to befriend Damian, but Damian taunts him for incinerating the family cat, instigating a fight between them that destroys the genetics lab.
 Batman and Superman send them to a mountain boot camp where Jon and Damian have to face several tests and challenges.
 After some initial conflict, the duo eventually learns to work together.

 Legion of Super-Heroes

-Following the battle against Rogol Zaar, the last survivors of Krypton, the Houses of El and General Zod gathered all the alien political factions in the galaxy to brings an end to their destructive wars; and discuss an idea that could ensure lasting peace and safety for the people in the galaxy.
+Following the battle against Rogol Zaar, the last survivors of Krypton, the Houses of El and General Zod gathered all the alien political factions in the galaxy to bring an end to their destructive wars and discuss an idea that could ensure lasting peace and safety for the people in the galaxy.
 When Jon suggests forming a United Planets, which can maintain peace and stability, much like the United Nations on Earth, the Legion of Super-Heroes appears from a time portal.
 They have come to the present to ask the creator of the United Planets, Jon Kent, to join the Legion in the 31st century.
 Initially hesitant, after consulting with Damian, Jon accepts the invitation and goes to the future with Saturn Girl.
 After spending some time in the 31st century in the Legion of Super-Heroes comic book series, Jon eventually returns to the present day in the Action Comics story arc "The House of Kent".